Tag: honor

 For whom will you die?
 Your child?
 Your parent?
 Your next door neighbor?
 A murderer?
 Your nation?
 Your state?

 At some point in history, someone responded “yes” to at least one of these.
 A number of these are conscious choices.
 Others were forced upon people.
-Others were an unthought response from the heart.
+Others were an unthought from the .

 Most people will not die for someone they do not know.
 Many soldiers have died for their country, and many have died to protect their fellow soldier.
 Some soldiers have died to protect innocent people about to be harmed by those irreparably changed by war.

 Whether a person is “righteous”, “just”, or “good” often isn’t part of the equation, at least not consciously.
-Many righteous or just people have died at the hands of “good” people.
-Righteousness and just-ness are often not appreciated when unrighteous and unjust actions and behaviors are confronted.
+Many righteous or just people have died at the hands of “good” people. and just-ness are often not appreciated when unrighteous and unjust actions and behaviors are confronted.

 Joseph—long revered for his just, obedient, and merciful behavior toward Mary—would not be a person that others would die for.
 That just doesn’t seem like that could be true.
 On the other hand, if we had to choose between a person who confronted us with our unrighteous behavior versus someone who never said a bad thing about us (and all other things being the same)…who would we choose?